craju3/Oral-Cancer_Classifier_VGG16/README.md

 4. Upload an image and use the trained model to classify it as "cancer" or "non-cancer".

 ## Dataset

+The dataset used for this project can be found on Kaggle: [Oral Cancer Dataset](https://www.kaggle.com/datasets/zaidpy/oral-cancer-dataset).

 The dataset should be organized into the following structure:
 <ul>
 <li><strong>data/</strong></li>